 LANGUEDOC runs from Toulouse to the Mediterranean and is renowned for its long hot summers, modestly priced wine, cassoulet, seafood and Carcassonne.
 It has a somewhat bloody history, with invasions by the Romans, the Visigoths and the Saracens, peaking in the 13th century with the brutal crusades against the Cathars .
 Today it is a delightful cycling destination with sun-baked villages, markets and gentle terrain.

-- Canal du Midi – 7 nights.
+- Canal du Midi – 4 or 6 nights.
 Easy-moderate terrain.
 Linear route cycling from Toulouse to Agde.
 Highlights include La Cité at Carcassonne, Narbonne for its cathedral and market, numerous wine cellars, the canal with a remarkable flight of 9 locks at Fonserannes, and the Mediterranean beaches around Agde.

 DORDOGNE is famous for its pre-historic sites and cave paintings, such as Font-de-Gaume and Lascaux, but it also boasts a diverse landscape of fertile valleys and dry, rocky plateaux, picturesque cliff-clinging villages, medieval castles and a multitude of gardens.
 It’s a popular holiday area, but its hilly terrain makes it a more demanding cycling destination.